sophie091524/Noise-Reduction-in-ECG-Signals/README.md

 Overall, both quantitative and visual comparisons demonstrate that FCN gains an advantage over compared methods in terms of noise reduction and clinical detail preservation.

 ## Discussion
 The experimental results have found that FCN outperform DNN and CNN, especially with DNN having the worst performance.
 This failing may be attributed to the limitation of fully connected layers.
- Because the weight vectors in fully connected layers have high correlation with each other, spatial information in DNN is lost.

-In DNN and CNN, the output layer and last hidden layer are fully connected where each neuron has complete connections to all the neurons in the previous layer.
-As shown in Fig. 7(a), in output layer m, each neuron has full connection with all   the units in the last hidden layer m 1.
-Because the weight vectors in fully connected layers have high correlation with each other, spatial information in DNN is lost.
-In contrast,   the convolutional layers in FCN have the property of local connectivity.
+When generating waveforms, fully connected layers have high correlation with each other which result in the loss of spatial information.
+In contrast, the convolutional layers have the property of local connectivity.
 Each neuron only depends on a small region of the previous layer which is called the receptive field.
-The input features share the same weights within receptive field
- This architecture confines local patterns and enable FCN to have the ability to extract and preserve local information effectively.
+The input features share the same weights within receptive field confining local patterns and enable FCN to have the ability to extract and preserve local information effectively.
- This failing may be attributed to the limitation of fully connected layers.
-Because the amplitude   of QRS complexes is much higher than the remainder  of  ECG signals, DNN may be influenced by global properties and sacrifice this component during optimization process.
-This may be unsuitable to utilize feature representations from fully connected layers because of the spatial information loss [31].
-Consequently, DNN may not reconstruct ECG waveforms as precisely as FCN.

 ## Publication